ordinals/ord/docs/src/runes.md

 A transaction output may hold balances of any number of runes.

-Runes are identified by IDs, which consist of the block in which a rune was etched and the index of the etching transaction within that block.
+Runes are identified by IDs, which consist of the block in which a rune was etched and the index of the etching transaction within that block, represented in text as `BLOCK:TX`.
+For example, the ID of the rune minted the 20th transaction of the 500th block is `500:20`.

 Etching
 -------